Gain first-hand experience of the teaching profession

 Any Preservice Teacher who is deemed by the Principal, Site Coordinator, Supervising Teacher and/or University Supervisor to be behaving unprofessionally (e.g. unsatisfactory attendance, preparation and/or teaching), or who is compromising the learning of the students/children, will have their placement terminated.
 In exceptional cases, an immediate termination can occur without going through the Action Plan process.
 All parties must keep dated written records to assist this process.
 The Professional Experience Office must be notified immediately if a placement is to be terminated.

-If a Preservice Teacher does not meet the Standards outlined on the Action Plan by the agreed review date, they will have their placement terminated and will receive a Fail grade for the course.
+If a Preservice Teacher does not meet the Standards outlined on the Action Plan within 5 business days, they will have their placement terminated and will receive a Fail grade for the course.

 Should a Preservice Teacher wish to terminate a placement, this should be discussed with the relevant Course Coordinator before any final decision is made.
 If a Preservice Teacher chooses to terminate a placement, the course result will be a Fail.
 Where appropriate, repeating a previously failed/terminated placement is allowed, and the Preservice Teacher can enroll when the next relevant course is offered.